Great employees make great companies, but they may not stay loyal to you forever.

 Make a good first impression

-A positive employee onboarding process is a good first step to ensuring a new hire goes the distance with your company.
+A positive employee onboarding process is a good first step to ensuring a new hire goes the distance.

-Onboarding is the process of integrating new employees into your organisation and covers everything from the first job advert, through to the interview and job offer to their first day on the job and the following six months.
+Onboarding is the process of integrating new employees into your organisation.
+It includes everything from the first job ad to the interview, job offer, first day at work, and the next six months.

-According to research by Glassdoor, companies with strong onboarding processes can improve retention of new hires by a whopping 82 percent!
+A 2015 study was conducted by Glassdoor.
+They found that companies with strong onboarding processes can improve staff retention by 82 percent!

 Offer training and development opportunities

-By offering meaningful training and development opportunities to your staff, you’ll build on the existing skillset within your organisation whilst increasing your employee's confidence and feelings of self-worth.
+By offering training and development opportunities, you’ll improve the skills your team already has.
+This is all while increasing your employees’ confidence and feelings of self-worth.
 Win-win!

 Introduce flexible working